Weak optimal transport with unnormalized kernels: Introduction

 \section{Introduction}

-The aim of this paper is to study the mathematical aspects of a new variant of the optimal transport problem, related to the weak optimal transport problem introduced in \cite{GRST17}, that has been recently considered by the first and third authors in \cite{CK21} in an economic context.
+In this paper, we study the mathematical aspects of a new variant of the optimal transport problem, related to the weak optimal transport problem introduced in \cite{GRST17}, recently considered by the first and third authors in \cite{CK21} in an economic context.

 In what follows $\X$ and $\Y$ are compact metrizable spaces, $\mathcal{P}(\X)$ (resp. $\mathcal{P}(\Y)$) denotes the set of all Borel probability measures on $\X$ (resp. $\Y$) and $\mu \in \mathcal{P}(\X)$ and $\nu \in \mathcal{P}(\Y)$ are fixed probability measures.